 Click the icon to see an image of foods to avoid if you have celiac sprue.

-Among Americans with iron deficiency anemia, young children have the highest risk followed by premenopausal women.
+For iron deficiency anemia, young children have the highest risk followed by premenopausal women.
 Adolescent and adult men and postmenopausal women have the lowest risk.
-Men, in fact, are at risk for iron overload, probably because of their high meat intake and minimal iron loss.
+Men are actually more at risk for iron overload, probably because of their high meat intake and minimal iron loss.

 Up to 20% of American children and 80% of children in developing countries become anemic at some point during their childhood and adolescence.
 Iron deficiency is the most common cause in children, but other forms of anemia, including hereditary blood disorders, can also cause anemia in this population.

 Children need to absorb an average of 1 mg per day of iron to keep up with the needs of their growing bodies.
 Since children only absorb about 10% of the iron they eat, most children need to receive 8 to 10 mg of iron per day.
 Breast milk contains very little iron.
 Babies who are exclusively breastfed should get a daily oral iron supplement starting at age 4 months and continued until iron-rich solid foods are introduced.

 In Western countries, drinking too much cow's milk (usually more than 2 cups per day) is a common cause of iron deficiency in young children.
 Cow's milk contains little iron and can get in the way of iron absorption.
 Cow's milk also can also cause irritation and problems in the intestine that lead to blood loss and increased risk of anemia.
 Babies should not get cow's milk before they are 12 months old.

 Iron deficiency most commonly affects babies 9 to 24 months old.
 All babies should have a screening test for iron deficiency at around age 12 months.
 Babies born prematurely may need to be tested earlier.
 Other factors associated with iron-deficiency anemia in infants and small children include: